 Our computing provision is first class and creative work is considered to be very important.
 The name of the award the school holds is ‘NAACE Mark’ for our ICT Work.

 A timetable and annual calendar is organised for every class to ensure appropriate curriculum experience.

 End of Key Stage Assessments will be reported to parents when children reach the ages of:

 Although the subjects are listed separately in the National Curriculum, at Guillemont we feel it is more appropriate to teach some of these in a cross-curricular, inter-disciplinary approach.
-Topic work at Guillemont uses an integrated method of ‘subject teaching’ and much National Curriculum work will continue to be taught in this way.
+Project Work at Guillemont uses an integrated method of ‘subject teaching’ and much National Curriculum work will continue to be taught in this way.

 The Core Subjects

 English: English includes reading,writing, English grammar, punctuation and spelling (EGPS) as well as speaking and listening skills.